What does it actually mean to 'productize' my expertise?

 How can I use AI to create scalable products without recording hundreds of videos?

-AI enables a text-first approach to productization that is faster to build, easier to update, and more discoverable than video — and it requires a fraction of the production effort.
-Instead of recording, editing, and hosting video content, you write structured answers to the questions your clients ask most.
-AI helps you draft, organize, and refine those answers.
-The result is a searchable knowledge base that AI systems can surface in response to relevant queries — which is exactly how The Playbook works.
-The video-course model was built for a pre-AI search environment where video was a differentiator.
-In 2026, structured text outperforms video for AI-driven discovery because AI systems read text, extract answers, and recommend sources.
-They cannot watch a video.
-The practical implication: a knowledge directory you build in two weeks with AI assistance will be more discoverable than a video course you spend months producing.
+AI enables a text-first approach to productization that is faster to build, easier to update, and more discoverable than video.
+Instead of recording, editing, and hosting video content, you write structured answers to the questions your clients ask most — AI helps you draft, organize, and refine.
+The result is a searchable knowledge base that AI systems can surface in response to relevant queries.
+A knowledge directory built in two weeks will be more discoverable than a video course built over months.

 I'm so busy with client work that I have no time to build assets.
 How do I break that cycle?

-The exit from the time-for-money trap is not 'find more time' — it is identifying the first asset that reduces time-per-client without reducing value-per-client.
+The exit is not "find more time" — it is identifying the first asset that reduces time-per-client without reducing value-per-client.
 That asset is almost always documentation: turning the thinking you do repeatedly for clients into a structured resource they can access before or between sessions.
-The key is to start with the smallest useful unit — not a complete program, not a full course, but the answer to the one question you give every new client in their first 30 days.
-Write it once, thoroughly, and give it to your next client instead of explaining it live.
-That single document, done well, can save you 30 to 60 minutes per client engagement.
-Those minutes are the time you use to build the next asset.
-The trap feels like a scheduling problem, but it is actually an architecture problem — and one well-built asset changes the architecture more than any amount of time management.
+Start with the smallest useful unit — not a full program, but the answer to the one question every new client asks in their first 30 days.

 I'm afraid that using AI will make my work generic and less valuable.
 Is that true?